Mr-milky-way/Titanfall-Restore-Mod/README.md

 # Installation

+## Requirements
-For this you are going to need
+For this you MUST have the following
-- A copy of titanfall 2
+- A legitimate copy of Titanfall 2
-- Northstar Client
+- Northstar Client (required for mod loading)

+## Easiest Method (Recommended)
+If you use Thunderstore mod manager you can install from [here](https://thunderstore.io/c/northstar/p/MrMilkyWay/Titanfall2RestoreMod/)
+Thunderstore will handle the rest automatically

+## Manual Installation
-Download the version you want from the release page and add it to the mod directory of northstar
+1. Download the desired version from the Releases page

-In order the get the best out of this mod use the launch commands of
+2. Extract the archive
+3. Place the extracted folder into: ```<YourTitanfall2InstallDir>/R2Northstar/mods```
+4. Launch the game via Northstar
+Note that you will have to check manually for updates

+## Recommended Launch Commands
+To get the full debugging and restored functionality, add the following launch options:
 ```
 -dev +developer 1 +enable_debug_overlays 1 +cl_showpos 1 +ns_prefer_datatable_from_disk 1
 ```